Amsterdam (town), New York: Geography

 New York State Route 5 and New York State Route 67 are east–west highways, partly conjoined near the Mohawk River.
-Both highways intersect north–south New York State Route 30 in the City of Amsterdam.
+Both highways intersect north–south New York State Route 30 in the city of Amsterdam.
+NY-5 leads southeast to Schenectady and west to Fonda, NY-67 leads east to Ballston Spa, and NY-30 leads north to Mayfield and south to Schoharie.